-Economies are seeking to diversify out of low income growth agriculture industries.
-For most developing countries the 1970s and 1980s were decades of deepening economic crisis.
-These countries suffered from continuous economic recession, rapid inflation, deficits in balance of payment and government budget owing to adverse external and internal factors.
-As a result, the general conception about the benefit from international trade come to be questioned as the

-"Prebisch-singer hypothesis" revealed that the terms of trade of the countries was deteriorating this hypothesis has partly served as a basis for inwardly oriented trade that many developing countries adopted (Mannur, 1995).
-Ethiopia exceptional and suffered the disastrous economic crisis of the 1970s and 1980s.
-The country experienced severe internal and external imbalance mostly owing to the past inappropriate trade policies.
-The imperial era was characterized by absence of quantitative restriction on trade.
-This policy focused on promotion export and encouraged import of capital and raw material, but there policies were soon shifted to a restricted one when the derg come to power and the government started to pursue import substitution stratagem.
+36 countries the 1970s and 1980s were decades of deepening economic crisis.
+These countries suffered from continuous 37 economic recession, rapid inflation, deficits in balance of payment and government budget owing to adverse 38 external and internal factors.
+As a result, the general conception about the benefit from international trade come to be questioned as the "Prebisch-singer hypothesis" revealed that the terms of trade of the countries was 39 deteriorating this hypothesis has partly served as a basis for inwardly oriented trade regime that many developing 40 countries soon adopted ??
+Mannur, 1995).
+Ethiopia has not been exceptional and suffered the disastrous economic 41 crisis of the1970s and 1980s.
+The country experienced severe internal and external imbalance mostly owing to 42 the past inappropriate trade policies.
+The imperial era was characterized by absence of quantitative restriction 43 on trade.
+This policy focused on promotion export and encouraged import of capital and raw material, but 44 there policies were soon shifted to a restricted one when the derg come to power and the government started to pursue import substitution stratagem.
 When the Ethiopian People's Revolutionary Democratic Front (EPRDF) took power, significantly policy reform were made to change the past restriction trade regime.
 The birr has been devalued by 142 %(from birr 2.07 per us dollar to 5:00 per us dollar).
-In addition custom duties were reduced and export duties were eliminated with the exception of coffee; and the licensing procedure has simplified (Befekadu been and Berhanu, 1999/2000).
+In addition custom duties were reduced and export duties were eliminated with the exception of coffee; and the licensing procedure has also been simplified (Befekadu andBerhanu, 1999/2000).
 Trade liberalization is central to the structural adjustment program implemented by most sub-Saharan Africa including Ethiopia.
 According to Effiomt et al (2011), the corner stone of the SAP induced policy was the opening up of domestic economies to face increased competition in order to ensure efficiency in resources use, removal of wastages, elimination of persistent misalignment in the external and domestic sectors and a general redirection of the economy to the path of recovery and growth.
 Trade liberalization is one of the most controversial polices in international economics and finance.
 This is because in a competitive environment prices get lower and products became diversified through which increased welfare emerges gains from specialization and efficiency are also further advantage of economies openness.
-Therefore, it is quite reasonable that economies generally desire to be economically open.
+Therefore, it is quite reasonable that economies generally desire to be